lcdm-uiuc/idsi-tr/README.md

 ## Reviewing

-Once you feel that you have a good first draft, go to the
+Once you feel that you have a good first draft, make a pull request to master with your document.
+Have people review it, edit the document and continue that process until the document is in a semi ready state

+## Mirroring

+Once things have been approved in a **TDB approval process**.
+Then, we will mirror all the code and the documents in that repository and then that report will be published at this point.

 ## Licensing of the Technical Reports and Code

 **Prolly NCSA license, this part isn't entirely decided yet.**

 #### Technical Report Style
 Format borrowed from [Overleaf](https://www.overleaf.com/latex/templates/latex-template-for-preparing-an-article-for-submission-to-optica/gmsbdqxbmntw#.WIgCA7YrK35) which is licensed under the [LaTeX Project Public License](https://www.latex-project.org/lppl/)